skrttboy420/hello-compute/README.md

 You can try your Compute app at the edge using the **🚀 Publish** button.
 This will deploy your origin site to the GitHub Pages site for your repo, and deploy your Compute app to Fastly at the same time.

+> ⚠️ Note that the script will attempt to deploy the origin version of your site to `username.github.io/reponame` so it might not work as expected if your repo is in an organization rather than a user account.

 When you're ready to deploy your app to the Fastly network, you'll need an API key and one command entered into the Terminal:

 * Sign up for a <strong><a href="https://www.fastly.com/signup/" target="_blank">free Fastly developer account</a></strong>